yaacov/rag-chat-interface/README.md

 ```

 Arguments:
-- `--source`: Optional initial document or directory to load
+- `--source`: Initial source to load - can be a file, directory, or URL (optional)
 - `--host`: Host to bind the server to (default: 0.0.0.0)
 - `--port`: Port to bind the server to (default: 8000)
 - `--db-path`: Path to the Milvus database file (default: ./rag_milvus.db)